Kidsmomo is dedicated to motivating kids to read for pleasure.

 (Please note that all views expressed by Nancy Tsai and Karen Wang on Kidsmomo are solely those of Nancy and Karen as individuals and should not be taken to reflect or represent the views of Amplify, Barnes & Noble, or Scholastic.)

-Over the past 11 years, Karen and Nancy have also gained related offline experience through a variety of internships and volunteer opportunities: Nancy formerly worked for Los Angeles Family Magazine, and Karen previously worked for Parenting Magazine and Family Life Magazine.
-Karen also spent a summer at Tricycle Press (the children’s book imprint of Ten Speed Press), and for the last six years, she has been one of three volunteers sorting children’s books donations at the Housing Works Used Book Cafe, a nonprofit in New York City.
+Over the past 15 years, Karen and Nancy have also gained related offline experience through a variety of internships and volunteer opportunities: Nancy formerly worked for Los Angeles Family Magazine, and Karen previously worked for Parenting Magazine and Family Life Magazine.
+Karen also spent a summer at Tricycle Press (the children’s book imprint of Ten Speed Press), and for the last seven years, she has been one of a few volunteers sorting children’s books donations at the Housing Works Used Book Cafe, a nonprofit in New York City.
+Karen also now runs Housing Works’ monthly Middle Readers Book Group for kids ages 8-12.
 Through New York Cares, Nancy has volunteered with youth at a local community center.
 In addition, both Karen and Nancy have served as judges for the Alliance for Young Artists and Writers’ annual student writing awards and the Do Something Awards, and volunteered their time at Do Something’s Social Action Boot Camp in New York.

 On a Personal Note…